 Charles Leonard was a dry goods merchant and later would become a manufacturer of woolens.

 341 Beacon was not listed in the 1888 Blue Book.

-By the 1893-1894 winter season, 341 Beacon was the home of Elizabeth Elliot (Torrey) Spooner, the widow of shipping merchant and textile manufacturer Daniel Nicolson Spooner, and their two unmarried daughters, Ellen O. Spooner and Mary Torrey Spooner.
+By the 1893-1894 winter season, 341 Beacon was leased by Elizabeth Elliot (Torrey) Spooner, the widow of shipping merchant and textile manufacturer Daniel Nicolson Spooner, who lived there with their two unmarried daughters, Ellen O. Spooner and Mary Torrey Spooner.
 They had lived at The Thorndike at 230-240 Boylston during the 1892-1893 season, and at The Huntington at the corner of Blagden and Huntington during the 1891-1892 season.
 Before that, they had lived at 196 Commonwealth.

 Elizabeth Eldredge died in July of 1895.
 She had no children by either of her marriages, and 341 Beacon was inherited by the three children of her first husband’s brother, Wilson Jarvis Welch, and his wife, Elizabeth Fearing Thacher: Elise (Eliza) Hunt (Welch) Read, the wife of gun dealer John Read, who lived in Cambridge; Emeline Thacher (Welch) Leonard, the wife of dry goods merchant Charles Webster Leonard, who lived in Newton; and Maria Eldredge (Welch) Morton, the wife of real estate dealer Marcus Morton, lived in Newton with Elizabeth Eldredge at the time of her death.
 On March 6, 1896, Elise Read and Emma Leonard transferred their interests in 341 Beacon to Maria Morton.